|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 |Residency permits / registration certificate||Citizens of the EU, EEA or Swiss may stay in Lithuania without formalization for up to 3 months within half a year.
 Otherwise special form shall be obtained.

 A temporary residence permit in Lithuania is issued to a citizen of a non-EU member state.
-It is usually issued for a period of one year, though it may also be issued for a shorter period.
+It is usually issued for a period of one or two years, though it may also be issued for a shorter period.

 |STOCK OPTION PLAN||Provision of the right to obtain shares or receive cash payout after exercise of the stock option plan is not a taxable event.
 Exercise of the stock option plan is generally taxed as employment income (i.e. PIT and SSC), however, if exercised by providing shares, SSC could be not applied under certain conditions.|